ncusi/HaPy-Bug/code/Documentation/miniatura_protocol.md

 Primary categories:

-* project - any project managment files (Warning: can be source code, markup, txt)
+* project - any project management files (Warning: can be source code, markup, txt)
 * programming - source code
 * tests - any files used for tests
 * documentation - any form of documentation